 FOR IMMEDIATE RELEASE

-Sponsored by the State of Florida, Office of Early Learning.
+Sponsorship by the Early Learning Coalition of North Florida and the state of Florida, Division of Early Learning.